stolostron/rhacm-docs/_pages/new_guide_setup.md

 ### Add a _symlink_ to the _modules_ folder

 You must add a `symlink` to the `modules` folder in your new folder to resolve the conrefs.
-You can copy a file from another folder in the editor, or see the following steps:
+You can copy a file from another folder in the editor, or see the following steps (Mac only):

 1. Open a terminal and navigate to the new GitHub folder.